f1le-transfer/file-transfer/README.md

 ## Info
 <p>Documentation will be updated.</p>
-Now I'm studying how to put a project on docker.
+Now I'm studying how to put a project on docker...

 ## Testing
 <p>For testing with logs run the following commands:</p>